Toni-Zoaretz/AS-Project-Shoe-Shop/README.md

 ### Project Requirement:

-☑ Shoes catalog with image model and price
+☑ Shoes catalog with image model and price<br>
-☑ The admin can Add shoes to the Database
+☑ The admin can Add shoes to the Database<br>
-☑ The admin can Update shoes from the Database
+☑ The admin can Update shoes from the Database<br>
-☑ The admin can Delete shoes from the Database
+☑ The admin can Delete shoes from the Database<br>

 ### Screenshots